Forensics: DNA

 Prometeo

-DNA traces were used to convict the comrade accused of arsoning an ATM[6].
+DNA traces were used to convict the comrade accused of burning an ATM[8].

 Renata

-After being arrested and imprisoned, the comrade accused of the explosive attack against the 'Lega Nord' Treviso headquarters refused DNA collection[7].
-Some time after his refusal, prison guards searched his cell and covertly replaced a comb with another one, presumably to obtain the comrade's DNA from hairs on the comb they took.
+After their arrest and imprisonment, the comrade accused of the explosive attack on the “Lega Nord” headquarters in Treviso refused to have their DNA taken[9].
+Some time after the comrade's refusal, prison guards searched their cell and secretly replaced one comb with another, presumably to obtain the comrade's DNA from the hairs on the comb they took.